Content as a Service: Your Guide to the What, Why, and How

 The Content Management UI refers to a web application, one that centralizes all content authoring and content management of the platform.
 Here is where everything content-related happens.

-Content is then placed inside a centralized storage, the format for that and the technology used is not relevant at this point, anything that fulfills the intention of correctly storing data is good enough.
+Content is then centrally stored.
+The format for that and the technology used is not relevant at this point, anything that fulfills the intention of correctly storing data is good enough.

 Lastly, the content is made available through a technology-agnostic API, meaning your platform shouldn’t care about the technology used to get the content.
 As long as they can speak with it, they’re fine.
 Normally, this is done with a REST API, as is usually the industry standard.
 But given the current trends, we should soon start seeing similar setups using GraphQL.